 In March 2012 I began researching and writing a regular monthly blog entitled “Famous family trees” for the major UK genealogical website, Findmypast, This lasted for some 18 months and focused on celebrities from the world of show business, television, sport and politics.

-I serve as a Trustee at the Society of Genealogists, Britain’s largest private genealogy library and family history society.
-I have served on the Board of Trustees for over 10 years and am currently in my fourth term.
-I am Commissioning Editor of the “My Ancestors Were…” series of books and was a joint editor of the Society’s Centenary History which was published in 2011.
+I lecture to family history societies around the UK and have also lectured in America and Canada.
+I am a member of the Association of Professional Genealogists.
+I served as a Trustee at the Society of Genealogists, Britain’s largest private genealogy library and family history society, for 12 years.
+I was also Commissioning Editor of the “My Ancestors Were…” series of books and was a joint editor of the Society’s Centenary History which was published in 2011.

-I served for many years as chairman of the London Group of Yorkshire Family History Societies, a group of people from the London and south-east England area with Yorkshire ancestral interests who meet four times a year at the Society of Genealogists.
+I was chairman for a considerable number of years of the London Group of Yorkshire Family History Societies, a group of people from the London and south-east England area with Yorkshire ancestral interests who meet four times a year at the Society of Genealogists.